 There are very few places on Earth that compare to the incredible landscapes you’ll see visiting the Sahara Desert.
-Running along Morocco’s eastern border with neighboring Algeria, the Sahara Desert is the world’s largest hot desert covering an area roughly the size of the entire United States.
+Running roughly north-south along Morocco’s eastern border with neighboring Algeria, the Sahara Desert is the world’s largest hot desert.
+In fact, the Sahara covers an area roughly the size of the entire United States.
 Many travelers visit Morocco specifically with the intention of venturing off into the desert and spending a night under the stars.
 And we can’t blame them!
 A desert adventure is a once-in-a-lifetime opportunity you shouldn’t miss out on.

 Over the years, we’ve gotten many questions related to planning a trip to the desert.
 Below, find our most frequently asked questions and what we recommend to first-timers venturing into the Sahara:

 How far is the Sahara from Marrakesh?
 From Fez?

 Marrakesh is roughly 600km (370 mi) from Merzouga, a town near the popular Erg Chebbi sand dunes and approximately 360km (225 mi) from Zagora, near the Erg Chigaga dunes.
 Fez is located 470km (290 mi) from Merzouga and 670km (415 mi) from Zagora.
 Don’t let the mileage confuse you.
 Much of the driving is over mountain passes and through basic, though well-maintained, highways and rural roads.
 Traveling from Marrakesh or Fez to the Sahara will take at least one full day of driving (anywhere from 8-12 hours), one-way.
 Budget your time accordingly.
 Keep in mind that along the way to the Sahara, there is much to see, do, and experience.
 We recommend budgeting a few days for your Sahara excursion to slow down the pace and take in all the cultural and wonderful landscapes you’ll inevitably encounter en route.